 Lecture in the context of the 2nd Interdisciplinary Trauma Conference "Wir sind Viele" from 28 - 29 March 2014 in Mainz, approx. 94 min. on 2 CDs or 1 DV

-and a balanced metabolism.
+Of good relationships, distance from horror and a balanced metabolism.

 - Good relationships?
 What were they like when you are traumatised at an early age - and what could they be like?